James McNeill Whistler: Later years

 After an indifferent reception to his solo show in London, featuring mostly his nocturnes, Whistler abruptly decided he had had enough of London.
 He and Trixie moved to Paris in 1892 and resided at n° 110 Rue du Bac, Paris, with his studio at the top of 86 Rue Notre Dame des Champs in Montparnasse.

-He felt welcomed by Monet, Auguste Rodin, Henri de Toulouse-Lautrec, and by Stéphane Mallarmé, and he set himself up a large studio.
-He was at the top of his career when it was discovered that Trixie had cancer.
+He felt welcomed by his old Paris friends Monet, Auguste Rodin, Henri de Toulouse-Lautrec, as well as Stéphane Mallarmé, and he set himself up a large studio.
+He was at the top of his career when it was discovered that his wife Trixie had cancer.
 They returned to London in February 1896, taking rooms at the Savoy Hotel while they sought medical treatment.
 He made drawings on lithographic transfer paper of the view of the River Thames, from the hotel window or balcony, as he sat with her.
 She died a few months later.

 In 1899, Charles Freer introduced Whistler to his friend and fellow businessman Richard Albert Canfield, who became a personal friend and patron of Whistler's.
-Canfield owned a number of fashionable gambling houses in New York, Rhode Island, Saratoga Springs and Newport, and was also a man of culture with refined tastes in art.
+Canfield owned a number of fashionable gambling houses in New York and Rhode Island, including Saratoga Springs and Newport, and was also a man of culture with refined tastes in art.
 He owned early American and Chippendale furniture, tapestries, Chinese porcelain and Barye bronzes, and possessed the second-largest and most important Whistler collection in the world prior to his death in 1914.

 In May 1901, Canfield commissioned a portrait from Whistler; he started to pose for Portrait of Richard A. Canfield (YMSM 547) in March 1902.
 According to Alexander Gardiner, Canfield returned to Europe to sit for Whistler at the New Year in 1903, and sat every day until May 16, 1903.
 Whistler was ill and frail at this time and the work was his last completed portrait.
 The deceptive air of respectability that the portrait gave Canfield caused Whistler to call it 'His Reverence'.
 The two men were in correspondence from 1901 until Whistler's death.
 A few months before his own death, Canfield sold his collection of etchings, lithographs, drawings and paintings by Whistler to the American art dealer Roland F. Knoedler for $300,000.
 Three of Canfield's Whistler paintings hang in the Frick Museum in New York City.

 In the final seven years of his life, Whistler did some minimalist seascapes in watercolor and a final self-portrait in oil.
 He corresponded with his many friends and colleagues.
 Whistler founded an art school in 1898, but his poor health and infrequent appearances led to its closure in 1901.
 He died in London on July 17, 1903, six days after his 69th birthday.
 He is buried in Chiswick Old Cemetery in west London, adjoining St Nicholas Church, Chiswick.